 Where do you put the savings portion of your paycheck?
 What do you do with the money you have made so far that you don’t know what to do with it?
 First, you need to set up your savings ladder.

-The process is simple; when you complete one step you simply move up the ladder and do the next step.
-If you need to take money out of a ladder step, climb down one and start over.
+The process is simple; you move up the ladder and do the next step when you complete one step.
+If you need to take money out of a ladder step, climb down one step, and start over.
 The point is to continue moving up the ladder, but if you have to take a step down- it’s ok!
 The ladder is made for climbing up and down!

 Here is an example of an easy account to open: https://captl1.co/2vl8R8a

-Retirement- Take $5,500 and put in a Roth IRA (or SEP IRA if you are self-employed).
 Why do I suggest putting money away for retirement as the second step?
-There are 2 reasons for this:

-Compound Interest- the earlier you put in money the more it grows and accumulates interest.
+1. Compound Interest- the earlier you put in money, the more it grows and accumulates interest.

-Usually, when things get tough (as they usually do) the first thing people do is lower their long-term saving contributions.
-By putting this money away now you are making sure that at least you have some form of long-term savings put away.
-The way to financial plan is to assume that later in life you will have less money, not more.
-That way if that is true you have planned appropriately.
-If you do have more money later in life- you will just be richer.
+2. Usually, when things get tough (as they usually do), the first thing people do is lower their long-term saving contributions.
+By putting this money away now, you are making sure that at least you have some form of long-term savings put away.

-Some accounts need a large minimum deposit in order to open.
-If you don’t have that kind of money, simply open a savings account such as Barclays or Ally and deposit the money in there.
-Once you reach the minimum deposit amount you can open your account.
+Some accounts need a large minimum deposit to open.
+If you don’t have that kind of money, open a savings account such as Barclays or Ally and deposit the money there.
+Once you reach the minimum deposit amount, you can open your account.

 I am not an expert on investing- so I won’t tell you what to do besides to open the account.
 But here are some links to help you get started!